MarcNeveu/IcyDwarf/README.md

 - *Cryolava_partialP.txt*, with the same layout as the molalities file, shows the partial pressure of each of these 10 species
 - *Cryolava_xvap.txt* has the same amount of rows, but only 6 columns which show the depth under the surface (km), total gas pressure (bar), volumic vapor fraction x_vap (a dimensionless indicator of exsolution),  fluid cryolava density (kg m-3), stress intensity K_I at the crack tip (Pa m^0.5), a boolean (0: no crack propagation; 1: crack propagation).

+### Compression code

+The compression routine outputs one files, *Compression.txt*, which provides pressures and densities as a function of radius, both accounting for self-compression (output) and not accounting for it (output of the thermal code).
+The file structure, format, and units are explained in the file itself.

 ### ParamExploration code

-This routine outputs a file that looks much like the *PHREEQC* selected output specified in the *IcyDwarf/PHREEQC-3.1.2/io* folder, with a few added columns at the beginning (starting T in celsius, P in bar, pH, pe, log fO2 at FMQ(T,P) buffer, pe-FMQ).
+This routine outputs a file, *ParamExploration.txt*, that looks much like the *PHREEQC* selected output specified in the *IcyDwarf/PHREEQC-3.1.2/io* folder, with a few added columns at the beginning (starting T in celsius, P in bar, pH, pe, log fO2 at FMQ(T,P) buffer, pe-FMQ).
 The file is formatted for easy import into a spreadsheet, with each line describing a different simulation.
 Lines filled with zeros are *PHREEQC* simulations that did not converge.

 The *PHREEQC* input file, *IcyDwarf/PHREEQC-3.1.2/io/inputIcyDwarf*, can be modified, but be aware that *IcyDwarfPlot* will plot results accurately only if the SELECTED_OUTPUT block is left unchanged.